2025 Midtown Manhattan shooting: Victims

 Tamura killed four people and critically injured another person.
 Didarul Islam, a 36-year-old off-duty police officer working as a security guard in NYPD uniform, was shot in the back and died while undergoing surgery.
 He was saluted by citizens and police in the street as he was transferred to an ambulance.
-Wesley LePatner, the CEO of BREIT, Julia Hyman, a 27-year-old working for Rudin Management, and Aland Etienne, a 46-year-old security guard, were the other people killed.
+43-year-old Wesley LePatner, the CEO of BREIT who oversaw Blackstone's 53 billion real estate investment fund, Julia Hyman, a 27-year-old working for Rudin Management, and Aland Etienne, a 46-year-old security guard, were the other people killed.

 An NFL employee who worked in the finance department was seriously injured when he was struck in the back by a bullet.
 Four people suffered minor injuries while fleeing the scene.

 Perpetrator

 The perpetrator was identified as 27-year-old Shane Devon Tamura.
-Tamura was born in Hawaii, and lived in Las Vegas at the time of the shooting.
-Tamura grew up in Santa Clarita, California.
-He played football on the junior varsity team at Golden Valley High School in Santa Clarita and then transferred to Granada Hills Charter high school in Granada Hills, a San Fernando Valley neighborhood of Los Angeles, where he was a running back on the varsity team.
-Some of his former teammates were interviewed by KABC-TV.
-A teammate mentioned that he was "a great teammate and a great guy in general", while another characterized him as being a "goofball".

 Tamura was a surveillance department employee (he worked in security) at Horseshoe Las Vegas, a casino in Paradise, Nevada, according to a statement released by Caesars Entertainment.
 According to CNN, he had a concealed carry license for a handgun and had an expired private investigator license.
 At the time of the shooting, he had a loaded revolver, magazines, ammunition, a backpack, and prescribed medication in his vehicle.
 He did not have a significant criminal background.
 According to officials in Las Vegas, Tamura had a documented mental health history with two psychiatric holds in Nevada, one in 2022 and another in 2024.